 Ford’s Theatre isn’t just a place to watch performances in Washington DC – this is the theater where President Abraham Lincoln was assassinated.
 It sits just blocks from the White House and continues to function as a performing arts venue today.

-Most Americans know the story: it was less than a week after President Lincoln had brought the divided nation back together that he went to Ford’s Theatre for a show, where John Wilkes Boothe, a famous actor, shot him in his VIP booth.
+Most Americans know the story: it was less than a week after President Lincoln had brought the divided nation back together that he went to Ford’s Theatre for a show, where John Wilkes Boothe, a famous actor (although, at the time, not quite as famous as his brother), shot him in his VIP booth.

 President Lincoln was carried across the street to the Petersen House, where he died the next morning.